programminghistorian/ph-submissions/en/drafts/originals/understanding-creating-word-embeddings.md

 ### Building your model's vocabulary

 Using textual data to train a model builds what is called a 'vocabulary.'
 The vocabulary is all of the words that the model has processed during training.
 This means that the model only knows about words it has been shown.
 If your data includes misspellings or inconsistencies in capitalization, the model won't understand that these are mistakes.
-Think of the model as having complete trust in you: the model will trust that you know what you're doing and understand any misspelled words to be correct.
+Think of the model as having complete trust in you: the model will believe any misspelled words to be correct.
 These errors will make asking the model questions about its vocabulary difficult: the model has less data about how each spelling is used, and any query you make will only account for the unique spelling used in that query.

-It might seem that more regularization is always better, but that’s not necessarily the case.
+It might seem that regularizing the misspellings is always helpful, but that’s not necessarily the case.
 Decisions about regularization should take into account how spelling variations operate in the corpus, and should consider how original spellings and word usages could affect the model's interpretations of the corpus.
 For example, a collection might contain deliberate archaisms connected to poetic voice, which would be flattened in the regularized text.

-Nevertheless, regularization is worth considering, particularly for research projects invested in exploring language usage over time: it might not be important whether the spelling is queen, quean, or queene, for a project studying discourse around queenship within a broad chronological frame.
-Some researchers, for example Cordell (2017) and Rawson and Muñoz (2019) advocate for more embracing of textual noise.
-For this reason, "the cleaner the better" isn't necessarily the best approach to word embeddings, depending on the types of questions you are researching.
+Nevertheless, regularization is worth considering, particularly for research projects exploring language usage over time: it might not be important whether the spelling is queen, quean, or queene, for a project studying discourse around queenship within a broad chronological frame.
+Some researchers advocate for more embracing of textual noise.[^3]

 Regardless of your approach, it is generally useful to lowercase all of the words in the corpus and remove most punctuation.
-You can also make decisions about how to handle contractions ('can't') and commonly occurring word-pairings ('olive oil'), which can be tokenized to be treated as either one or two objects.
+You can also make decisions about how to handle contractions (_can't_) and commonly occurring word-pairings (_olive oil_), which can be tokenized to be treated as either one or two objects.

 Different tokenization modules will have different options for handling contractions, so you can choose a package or module that allows you to preprocess your texts to best match your corpus and research needs.
 For more on tokenizing text with Python, see this _Programming Historian_ [tutorial](https://programminghistorian.org/en/lessons/normalizing-data).

 ### Code for cleaning the corpus

 The code we include in this lesson for cleaning text is a reasonable general-purpose starting point for cleaning English-language texts.
 By default, this code will remove punctuation using `string.punctuation` that comes with Python 3 and regular expressions.
-In Python 3, `string.punctuation` is equal to the following punctuation marks: `` !"#$%&'()*+, -./:;<=>?@[\]^_`{|}~. `` If you wanted to retain apostrophes, for example, you could replace `string.punctuation` in the code with a different string of punctuation marks which does not include apostrophes.
+In Python 3, `string.punctuation` is equal to the following punctuation marks: ``` !"#$%&'()*+, -./:;<=>?@[\]^_`{|}~. ``` If you wanted to retain apostrophes, for example, you could replace `string.punctuation` in the code with a different string of punctuation marks which does not include apostrophes.

 In the code below, the function `clean_text()` uses regular expressions to 'clean' our textual data.
 All this means is that the code is standardizing the format of the text (lower-casing, for example) and removing punctuation that may get in the way of the model's textual understanding.
-This process helps the model understand, for example, that "apple" and "Apple" are the same word.
+This process helps the model understand, for example, that _apple_ and _Apple_ are the same word.
 We also remove numbers from our textual data, since we are only interested in words.
-We end the function by checking that our cleaned data hasn't had any words removed that we actually need, by making sure that the set of un-cleaned text data is the same length as the cleaned version.
+We end the function by checking that our cleaned data hasn't lost any words that we actually need, by making sure that the set of un-cleaned text data is the same length as the cleaned version.

-First, we define a function that cleans the text using regular expressions to split the text, then lower-case it, and remove punctuation and numerals.
-Then, we apply that to a folder of texts, and check to make sure the number of texts and the number of cleaned texts are the same:

 ```
 def clean_text(text):